EOSIO/eosjs/README.md

 1. `npm run build-web` or `yarn build-web`
 1. Open `test.html` in your browser of choice

-*The integration tests assume that you have a local node for EOS set up at localhost:8000.
+*The integration tests assume that you have a local node for ARISEN set up at localhost:8000.
 The test.html file should run through 5 test cases with the final showing an exception on the screen for missing required TAPOS.*